 All presentations take place at the Kent School, the highly-regarded New England boarding school in scenic Kent, Connecticut, one hour forty minutes north of New York City.
 Address: Kent School, 1 Macedonia Road, Kent, CT 06757.
 Kent has been chosen by Smithsonian Magazine as one of The 20 Best Small Towns to Visit in 2017.

 Sharing and disseminating great ideas, and supporting local charities that serve people in need.
 KentPresents, Inc., is a federal 501(c)(3) tax-exempt organization and a Connecticut state charitable organization.

-AGENDATopics include Alzheimer's disease, art, China, economics, education, energy, environment, Europe, food, global issues, healthcare, incarceration, income inequality, literature, medicine, Middle East, national affairs, North Korea, performing arts, politics, racial divide, Russia, Supreme Court, science and technologies breakthroughs, tax policy, Trump report card… and many more.
+AGENDATopics include Alzheimer's disease, art, China, economics, dance, education, energy, environment, Europe, food, global issues, healthcare, incarceration, income inequality, literature, mass incarceration, medicine and health, Middle East, national affairs, North Korea, performing arts, politics, racial divide, Russia, Supreme Court, science and technologies breakthroughs, tax policy, Trump report card… and many more.

 What Comes Next

 KentPresents has a distinguished 29-member Board of Advisers (see below), including such luminaries as Stephen Sondheim, Jasper Johns, Henry Kissinger and Harold Varmus.

 Interviews, panel discussions, conversations and debates.
 Most sessions last 50 minutes and include Q&A with the panelists and audience.

 Opportunities to relax, regroup and to circulate informally with speakers and fellow attendees at coffee breaks, cocktail parties and meals.